allaway/robert-blog/content/post/2020-08-08-gaggia-steam-mod.en.md

 {{< figure src="/post/2020-08-08-gaggia-steam-mod.en_files/14620900604_d70bef1ec8_k.jpg" alt="bad steam knob" width="90%" attr="Modified from image by Guy Sie" attrlink="https://www.flickr.com/photos/guysie/14620900604" >}}

-I was working on my Gaggia last week and cracked the knob trying to remove it.
+I was working on my 2014 Gaggia Classic last week and cracked the knob trying to remove it.
 Instead of paying 20 bucks for a equally-crappy replacement, I decided I wanted to try and build a replacement.
 There are a few mods floating around out there, but they either don't appeal to my aesthetics, or there are no instructions on replicating what they've done.

 After looking at Gaggia parts diagrams, making some (somewhat) careful measurements, and spending more time browsing McMaster-Carr and many other similar parts sites than I care to admit, I came up with a solution that I thought would work.
 Specifically, I wanted to figure out something that would meet the following requirements: